At New Method Wellness, we provide many different programs for all sorts of addictions.

 However, the first step toward getting over any addiction is admitting that you have a problem in the first place.
 When someone is suffering from an internet addiction disorder, it’s not as easy to tell as a substance abuse disorder.

 However, internet addiction can cause serious problems.
-It can affect someone’s mood, attention span, sense of self-worth and even fuel other addictions.
+It can affect someone’s mood, attention span, and sense of self-worth and even fuel other addictions.

 Internet use addiction isn’t just a problem in itself.
 While it’s frustrating to see someone giving up on responsibilities, social engagements, and friends, it’s even more frustrating to see them suffering from depression.
 But studies show that too much internet use can lead to mental health issues.

 The science around this is complicated.
-But essentially the brain’s rewards system gets rewired to focus on the internet when someone spends too much time online.
+But essentially, the brain’s rewards system gets rewired to focus on the internet when someone spends too much time online.
 The online world moves a lot quicker than in real life.
 People used to getting quick rewards online develop emotional regulation problems in the real world.

 As one goes to the internet as a coping mechanism, their ability to make use of other coping mechanisms falls away.
 This creates a vicious cycle familiar to those who understand drug addiction.
-To an addict the internet causes problems that can only be solved by more internet usage; interference and rehabilitation is the only way to get someone out.
+To an addict, the internet causes problems that can only be solved by more internet usage; interference and rehabilitation is the only way to get someone out.

 Sometimes, it can be a bit tough to figure out whether or not one is suffering from depression.
 While depression’s symptoms often consist of an inability to perform important tasks, others are able to mask their depression — you’d never realize.
 This is known as high-functioning depression — check out our article on it to learn the symptoms.

 These paragraphs are put up against other paragraphs, which provide multiple points of view or develop an argument.
-Then, this information is organized into chapters, so one understands exactly where these points fit into the writer’s central argument.
+Then, this information is organized into chapters so one understands exactly where these points fit into the writer’s central argument.

 This has led to people firing out quick “hot takes” instead of fully formed concepts.
 On top of this, more outrageous, polarizing, and extreme takes get popular, which encourages people to think in a more extreme way.